 “Creativity brings inspiration and motivation to the people”

-I first started filming because I wanted to record historical moments.
+“I started photography and filming because I wanted to record historical moments to pass on this record to the next generation.
 In my country, we have a lot of half-truths and false history, which frustrated me.

-I started shooting photo and video to record the historical moments and to pass this record over to the next generation.
-Over time, I was more into the art of story telling.
-I did some experimental projects to expand the limits of what was possible and I enjoyed this a lot.
+I am a film lover and I believe film has the power to advocate for people.
+I was also very interested in my country’s politics.
+Over time, I grew fond of the art of story telling.
+I did some experimental projects to push the limits of what was possible and I enjoyed this a lot.
 I also love to share it with as many people as possible.
 These are the driving forces behind why I want to film and be a part of the creative community.

-I decided to live and die as a filmmaker the rest of my life.
+As a professional, I started making documentary films for NGOs in 2009.
+After I joined a story telling workshop at the Yangon Film School in 2012, I decided to live and die as a filmmaker for the rest of my life.

-Creativity in everyday life gives me great satisfaction.
-In Myanmar, creativity is suppressed with tradition and social taboos.
-Creativity usually has no limits but, in Myanmar, it is limited.
-The freedom of creativity and freedom of expression are always threatened by conservative culture, favoritism and totalitarians.
+Creativity in everyday life gives me great satisfaction but in Myanmar, it is suppressed because of tradition and social taboos.
+Creativity should be limitless but, in Myanmar, it is limited.
+The freedom of creativity and expression are always threatened by conservative culture, favouritism and totalitarianism.

-The creative industry is the main target to attack when dictators are in power because creativity brings inspiration and motivation to the people.
+The military always glorified themselves as protectors and saviours of the country and Buddhism.
+They have brainwashed people using propaganda.
 Ex-military personnel and their families are the biggest supporters of the regime.
-Some rich tycoons and extreme nationalists also support them.
-Buddhist monks and conservative Buddhist people are also supporters of the military.
-All of them have received many advantages under the military rule rather than the democratic era, so do not want change.
+Some rich tycoons and extreme nationalists also support them, as well as some Buddhist monks and conservative Buddhist people.
+All of them have benefited more from the military rule than the democratic era, so they do not want change.

 The junta really hates to see and hear any alternative narrative that they fear could disgrace them.
-Creativity and freedom of expression are the biggest threats to them and their control over their believers.
+Creativity and freedom of expression are the biggest threats to them and to their control over their believers.”